Table of contents

-Some mature trichomes are completely yellow, and a few can remain milky white, whilst others have amber trichomes.
+Some mature trichomes are completely yellow; a few can remain milky white, while others have amber trichomes.
 You must wait until 70% of the clear trichomes have turned into solid amber trichomes to obtain higher amounts of CBD & THC.
 It's the time when many growers harvest their cannabis plants.

 The curing process

-The curing stage of the harvested cannabis plant is an art form in itself that has been perfected by growers over the years.
+The curing stage of the harvested cannabis plant is an art form that growers have perfected over the years.
 The goal of curing is to preserve the potency and flavor of the buds while reducing the risk of mold or pest infestation.

-The most important step in drying cannabis is to carefully control the humidity and temperature levels.
+The most important step in drying cannabis is carefully controlling humidity and temperature levels.
 If the buds are too dry, they will lose their potency and flavor.
-If they are too moist, they will be susceptible to mold and pests.
+They will be susceptible to mold and pests if they are too moist.
 The ideal relative humidity for curing cannabis is between 60-65%.
 The buds should also be stored in a dark, airtight container such as a mason jar.
 The jars should be opened daily to allow the buds to "breathe".
-The curing process can take anywhere from two weeks to two months, depending on the desired results.
-By taking the time and we can not emphasize that enough, hasting now when you have invested 10 to 12 weeks already is no gain.
-Take your time to cure your harvest, this way you be sure that your Cannabis buds are of the highest quality.
+Depending on the desired results, the curing process can take anywhere from two weeks to two months.
+By taking the time, and we can not emphasize that enough, hasting now when you have invested 10 to 12 weeks already is no gain.
+Take your time to cure your harvest; this way, you be sure that your Cannabis buds are of the highest quality.

-Just in case you do not know it yet, here is a summary of the anatomy of the whole plant, so you know which parts to focus on when you determine when it is harvest time.
+Just in case you do not know it yet, here is a summary of the anatomy of the whole plant so you know which parts to focus on when determining harvest time.

-The fan leaves of a weed plant are so conspicuous, that they have become the universal symbol for weed.
-What the layman does not know, however, is that the leaves contain very low levels of THC.
+The fan leaves of a weed plant are so conspicuous that they have become the universal symbol for weed.
+What the layman does not know, however, is that the leaves contain deficient levels of THC.